-This is called Tactically Enhanced Arrivals Mode (TEAM) and it is permitted after 07:00 on westerly operations when there is a predicted delay approaching 20 minutes per flight.
+This is called Tactically Enhanced Arrivals Measure (TEAM), which is permitted after 07:00 on westerly operations when there is a predicted airborne holding delay approaching 20 minutes per flight.
 Under these circumstances a maximum of six aircraft an hour can land on the runway designated for departures.
 A similar, but not identical, practice applies to easterly operations.